 I'm an incoming first-year student @ NYU and a security engineer.
 I am incredibly passionate about building secure systems and infrastructure, utilizing quality security research to build real-world software implementations.
 I'm interested in operating systems, modern cryptography, and programming languages.

 I'm open to talk!
-Ping me if you are interested in stuff like Linux application sandboxing, OCaml algebraic data types, or anything else!
+Ping me if you are interested in stuff like Linux process sandboxing, fuzz-testing infrastructure, crypto verification or anything else!

-- CrashSimulator (with the NYU Secure Systems Lab): a crash-replay system that enables debugging through anomaly injection.
+- CrashSimulator (with the NYU Secure Systems Lab): a crash-replay system that performs mutation analysis through anomaly injection.

 - Ghostpass (independent): a two-round encryption protocol for password managers that incorporates key-derivation and textual steganography.

 ...a nice list of other personal projects are available on Github

 - A. Cao.
 Lagrange: design of a low-level mathematical library for polynomial interpolation over Galois finite fields.
 May 2018. (link)